 And one more thing…..

 Coppa’s, firies, ambo’s…..all ‘get’ each other (usually!)
 Sure – there are some that make you turn your head to the side and the thought – WTF?!! comes to mind….but the majority of the time – yeah, we ‘get’ each other!

 So just because someone may no longer do the job – it doesn’t mean that the ones still in the service need to treat them differently.
 And I’m not saying that everyone does….I’m just saying to be mindful of not forgetting about them.
 Make that extra effort to keep in touch, – catch up for coffee, have a chat when you bump into them on the street, or even let them know how much you respect them as a person.

 Bumping into my mate today – gave me an excuse to sit down, grab a coffee with him, have a chat….but more importantly – it made him feel worthy of still being important in a former colleagues eyes.
 As he spoke the words…..”You’ve made my day,” I knew that a simple gesture of taking 20mins out of my day….may be all it takes to add a little bit of self-worth in that little place in their heart.

 Looking out for your mates – means both ‘current’ and ‘past’.

 Something to think about.

 #22pushups #ptsd #police #fire #ambulance #military

 Di McMath is a former Paramedic, now Resilience Coach & NLP Practitioner, & best selling author.
-She is the director of ‘Platinum Potential – Resilience Programs, & created the Triple Zero Resilience Program – a 2day program designed to help decrease PTSD & suicide amongst Emergency Services personnel, through building stronger mindsets.
+She is the director of ‘Platinum Potential – Resilience Programs, & created the Triple Zero Resilience Program – a 3 day program designed to help officers build stronger mindsets, & ultimately help decrease PTSD & suicide amongst Emergency Services personnel,.